jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 Now the derived object is not the same object as the object in the base system anymore, but the derived object is a new object, which has a triangular reference to the base object.

-Something to consider though, is that when a much deeper object is specialized, all the levels that lead to the deeper object will also get a specialized version (for more information see: *Even Deeper Member Addition*).
+Something to consider though, is that when a much deeper object is specialized, all the levels that lead to the deeper object might also get a specialized version (for more information see: *Even Deeper Member Addition*).

 Systems can inherit with either object inheritance or class inheritance.